Security best practices

 Published Services – Published services are generally used to permit Internet access to specific VMs via protocols like RDP and SSH.
 By creating a published service, you open a single port between on the VM (for example, 3389); this is translated to a higher port opening that is exposed on the public Internet (for example, 31299).
 Although Skytap Cloud obscures the specific port that is open, a published service exposes the VM to the public Internet.
 If you create a published service, we recommend that you take additional precautions to protect your VM.
 For more information, see Securing VMs exposed to the public internet.

-Public IP addresses – Public IP addresses provide complete, unsecured access to a VM, making every port on the VM available to the public Internet.
+Public IP addresses – Public IP addresses provide complete, non-secured access to a VM, making every port on the VM available to the public Internet.
 While this provides the most access to a VM, it is also the least secure access method.
 Because we want you to be able to tightly control public IP addresses, we do not place these in your account by default.
 You must enable them with a sales representative.
 If you use public IP addresses, we recommend that you tightly monitor the public IP addresses and secure the VMs to which they are attached.
 Here are some suggested security enhancements:

 - Set notifications on the percentage of your public IP addresses in use.
 For more information, see Setting up usage notification emails.